 - The series finale of Angel has the Senior Partners send Los Angeles to hell.
 In After The Fall the people become used to it and even after the Reset Button they still remember and are not surprised by seeing anything supernatural.

-- Most comic strips exhibit this to a small degree when you realize how many of them are basically stuck in she kind of time warp where the characters never age.
+- Most comic strips exhibit this to a small degree when you realize how many of them are basically stuck in some kind of time warp where the characters never age.

-- Peanuts (both comic and animated versions) incorporates fantastic elements which don't really seem to faze the characters, such as the never-seen but apparently TARDIS-like interior of Snoopy's doghouse — or Snoopy's sapience, for that matter.
+- Both the comic and animated versions incorporate fantastic elements which don't really seem to faze the characters, such as the never-seen but apparently TARDIS-like interior of Snoopy's doghouse — or Snoopy's sapience, for that matter.
 In an ironic twist, everyone found it less bizarre that Snoopy was playing on Charlie Brown's baseball team than that Peppermint Patty thought he was just a weird kid with a big nose.
 (At one point in the comic strip, Marcie finally spells out that Snoopy is a dog, and Patty suffers a Heroic BSOD, spending the next strip repeating "A beagle?!" over and over again.)

 - There's also the kite eating tree.